FESOM/tripyview/README.md

   <img width=100% src="tripyview/tripyview_vprofile.png">
 </p>

+### General time plots:
+* `hovm`             - plot hovmöller diagramms for 3d ocean variable over depth and time averaged over specific region that is defined by shapefile (see. tripyview/shapefiles/...)
+* `hovm_clim`        - plot hovmöller diagramms for  temperature, salinity and density climatology over depth and time averaged over specific region that is defined by shapefile (see. tripyview/shapefiles/...)

 * `var_t`            - plots time-series of globally or shapefile (see. tripyview/shapefiles/...) averaged 2d and 3d variables